Cubs vs. Mets Player Props Betting Odds

 Lindor Stats

-- Lindor will look for his fifth straight game with a hit in this contest.
-During his last five outings he is hitting .333 with two doubles, a home run, a walk and four RBI.
+- Lindor has recorded a base hit in five games in a row.
+During his last five outings he is hitting .500 with two doubles, a home run, two walks and four RBI.

 Lindor Recent Games